rdoetjes/api_example/README.md

 # PoC for Rust API using Rocket with TLS
+This is just a proof of concept to see if TLS and mutual TLS can be implemented.
+And how we would need to deploy the certificates -- every framework has it's own method.
+And in order to give my client a correct time estimate on implementing this with the whole certificate life cycle management, I started this PoC and decided to share it's development on my youtube channel.

+So the database only has a very crued create (no id's etc) and read and delete, I did not even bother to implement an update.
+The database implementation is more a demo piece for the video, and holds no secrets for us.

 ## Host configuration to run reqwest integration tests
 In order for these tests to succeed with the self signed certificate with the cn=api.phonax.com, I created a hosts in the /etc/hosts file<br />